 How can you tell if a horse is just a hard keeper or underweight?

 You might think that there’s no difference between the two and for a horse that is ‘just’ underweight that is certainly true.
 It, however, is no longer true when the horse is very underweight.
-There have been a number a of cases around the world where people accused of animal cruelty have claimed that the horse is just a hard keeper.
+There has been a number of cases around the world where people accused of animal cruelty have claimed that the horse is just a hard keeper.
 There’s actually a very real difference between the two, the distribution of weight around areas like the neck and hindquarters is totally different in horses that are very underweight.
 Horses that are hard keepers, although on the leaner side, have an even muscle distribution.
-Back in the early 1980’s Dr. Henneke, from Texas A&M University devised the Henneke horse body condition scoring system to standardised how this was measured.
+Back in the early 1980’s Dr. Henneke, from Texas A&M University devised the Henneke horse body condition scoring system to standardized how this was measured.

 I hope you found this article helpful.
 If you did I’d be grateful if you could share it please as it would really help me.

 Over the years I have tried hundreds of different horsey products, from various blankets and halters to different treats.
 Some I’ve loved, others I’ve hated but I thought I’d share with you my top all-time favorite products, the ones I never leave the yard without.
 I’ve included links to the products (which are in no particular order) that I really think are great.

 - Horse Knots by Reference Ready – If you’re like me and enjoy pocket reference guides then you’ll love this knot tying guide.
 These handy cards can easily fit in your pocket or attach to the saddle for quick reference.
 They’re waterproof, durable and are color coded to make them easy to follow.